stereotype441/language/working/enhanced-constructors/feature-specification.md

 With today's Dart, each non-redirecting generative constructor is statically bound to a single super constructor.
-With enhanced constructors, it is possible for a generative constructor to choose at runtime which super constructor to invoke.
-For example:
+With enhanced constructors, it is possible for a constructor to choose at runtime which super constructor to invoke.
+For
+example:

 ```dart
 class C {